 If you are considering getting a German Shepherd as your first dog, then you might want to think again.
 Without prior experience with dogs and/or outside help, it can be extremely daunting to train a German Shepherd.
-Given the sheer size and power of German Shepherds, it would be in your best interests to ensure that it is adequately trained.
+Given the sheer size and power of German Shepherds, it would be in your best interest to ensure that it is adequately trained.

-They Require A Lot Of Exercise
+They Require A Lot Of Exercises